henningBunk/advent-of-code-2021/README.md

 I wanted to solve it only by transforming the input data without creating variables.
 It was a challenge but it worked quite well.
 I introduced two classes for the second part to make it more readable.

 ###  [Day 3](https://github.com/henningBunk/advent-of-code-2021/blob/main/app/src/main/kotlin/day03/Day03.kt)
+Wow, that was harder than I expected.
+I took forever for that `.transpose()` function and regretted for the first time not using Python.
+For part 2 I could hone my rusty recursion skills which I only used at AoC outside of university.
+I think I should come back to this problem and work on a simpler and cleaner solution.

 ###  [Day 4](https://github.com/henningBunk/advent-of-code-2021/blob/main/app/src/main/kotlin/day04/Day04.kt)
 ###  [Day 5](https://github.com/henningBunk/advent-of-code-2021/blob/main/app/src/main/kotlin/day05/Day05.kt)
 ###  [Day 6](https://github.com/henningBunk/advent-of-code-2021/blob/main/app/src/main/kotlin/day06/Day06.kt)